IMIO/collective.datagridcolumns/README.txt

 Contribute!
 -----------

-You are welcome to help us contribute adding new columns if you like!
+You are *welcome* to help us, contributing and adding new columns!